Parameter Estimation in an SPDE Model for Cell Repolarisation

 For the deterministic Meinhardt model it has been shown by \citep{lockley2017image} that the repolarised front may not be stable.
 Indeed, if the parameters, obtained from fitting data on the short timescales at which repolarisation typically occurs (120 sec), are used for long term simulations, then the front splits into several parts.
 This can be verified for the parameters in Appendix \ref{sec:setup}: upon repolarisation, the front splits first into two parts (around time $t = 200$) and then into three parts (around time $t = 700$).

-From Figure \ref{fig:2}(right) we see, however, that the stochastic Meinhardt model with a larger noise level may lead to a sudden split into several fronts, and even a renewed polarisation of the rear.
-For very small noise levels (for example, $\sigma_{A} = 0.01$) the front splitting into three fronts occurs much faster (around $t = 400$ - $500$ s) than in the deterministic system, while for larger noise levels this occurs even faster.
+This behaviour can still be observed in the stochastic Meinhardt model with small noise levels (cf. Figure \ref{fig:4}(left)), but both the splitting into two and also into three fronts happens much faster than in the deterministic system.
+For example, for $\sigma_{A} = 0.015$, the front splitting into three fronts occurs already at $t = 400$ - $500$ as compared to $t=700$ for $\sigma_{A}=0$.
+More strikingly, larger noise levels may even lead to repolarisation with a sudden split without ever achieving a single stable front (cf. Figure \ref{fig:4}(right)), which has not been observed in the deterministic model before, even with different parameter choices.
+While not all simulated paths show the same splitting pattern, the intensity of sudden splits increases with growing $\sigma_A$, with $\sigma_A=0.03$ appearing to be a threshold above which almost all paths split immediately.

-We want to note that front splitting is a common feature of amoeboid cell migration, allowing cells to explore their environment.
-It is visible in single cell data, e.g., Figure \ref{fig:3}(right), but not in Figure \ref{fig:1}(left), which corresponds to data averaged over several cells.
-Still, in strong signal gradients cells can move with a single front for long times (>10 minutes) \citep{Lockley_2015}.
+Let us remark that front splitting is a common feature of amoeboid cell migration, allowing cells to explore their environment and to respond to changes in gradients more quickly.
+The front experiencing a stronger increase in signal will be enhanced while the other will be retracted.
+In strong signal gradients cells can move with a single front for long times (>10 minutes) \citep{Lockley_2015}.
 The Meinhardt model for long term simulations requires a smaller diffusivity $D_{I}$.
 When $D_{I}$ was reduced by $25 \%$, both deterministic and stochastic solutions produced a single stable front.